the-real-i9/Backend-Topics-Study/Learn/Software Design Architecture/Design-Patterns.md

 Consider a scenario where you have a backend API that provides access to various resources, and you want to represent the API endpoints as a composite structure.
 This can be useful for constructing complex API requests by <u>combining multiple endpoints or handling groups of related resources</u>.

-This pattern is beneficial when you want to treat individual objects and compositions of objects uniformly.
+This pattern is beneficial when you want to treat individual objects and compositions (groups) of objects uniformly.

 In a backend API scenario, it can be used to represent complex API request structures where endpoints are composed hierarchically, allowing clients to work with both individual endpoints and composite structures seamlessly.
-This can be particularly useful when dealing with APIs that support batch operations, where a single request can include multiple sub-requests or resource groups.
+This can be particularly <u>useful when dealing with APIs that support batch operations, where a single request can include multiple sub-requests or resource groups</u>.

 ---

-Consider a hierarchy of projects and tasks, allowing clients to perform actions on both individual tasks and entire projects.
+Consider a hierarchy of project(s) involving tasks, allowing clients to perform actions on both individual tasks or entire project.

 The Composite Pattern allows for a flexible representation of projects and tasks, enabling clients to perform actions on different levels of the hierarchy.
-This can be particularly useful in project management systems where a project may consist of tasks and subprojects, and you want to interact with both individual tasks and the entire project seamlessly.
+This can be particularly useful <u>in project management systems where a project may consist of tasks and subprojects, and you want to interact with both individual tasks and the entire project seamlessly</u>.

+For example, a feature that allows you to execute save on individual files, and, alternatively, execute save on a folder which saves all the files in it.

 ### Proxy pattern